Rotary Axis Setup

 3D Preview in Rotary Mode

 When rotary mode is active, the 3D view shows your toolpath wrapped around a cylinder instead of on a flat surface.
+The 2D canvas also adapts to rotary mode automatically, and the 3D canvas renders rotary toolpaths accurately in every configuration — including during simulation playback.

 This gives you a realistic preview of how the design will look on the actual object, making it easier to spot sizing or placement issues before you start cutting.